The Best Kids' Books About Fall: Our Seasonal Reading List

 Sleep Tight Farm by Eugenie Doyle:

-As urban dwellers in a climate with minimal seasonal change, this book transports us to another way of life, showing how a farm prepares for winter, from spring's new growth to fall's bounty and winter's rest.
+As urban dwellers in a climate with minimal change in seasons, this transported us to another way of life

 Construction Site: Farming Strong, All Year Long by Sherri Duskey Rinker:

-While technically this book covers all the seasons, Sherri always makes the most readable rhymes with plenty of trucks—which is a big win in our house.
-It also teaches important lessons about teamwork and collaboration.
+Technically, this is all the seasons.
+Sherri always makes the most readable rhymes with plenty of trucks.